viniciustavanoferreira/powerbi-docs.pt-br/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 - Exibir todas as ações de relatório.

 #### <a name="all-report-actions"></a>Todas as ações de relatório
-Ao tocar no botão de reticências (…) no rodapé do relatório, você verá todas as ações que podem ser executadas em um relatório:
+Ao tocar no botão de reticências **Mais opções** (...) no rodapé do relatório, você verá todas as ações que podem ser executadas em um relatório:

 ![Todas as ações de relatório](./media/mobile-reports-in-the-mobile-apps/report-all-actions.png)